-Staff recommend removing this project
+Public Works Director recommends removing this project

 Project Description & Benefit: The City of Homer has an outdated storm water master plan.
 The current plan was prepared in the 1980's, projecting only basin runoff flows.
 The existing storm drainage system is expanding and a comprehensive storm water plan is needed to more effectively plan and construct storm water infrastructure, including sedimentation/detention facilities, snow storage and water quality improvements.